A theory for generalized morphisms and beyond: Introduction

-In Section \ref{I Topologies employed}, we shall see that in what conditions we can characterize Galois correspondences in terms of topology, like the way in the fundamental theorem for infinite algebraic field extensions with Krull topology or for differential field extensions with Zariski topology.
+In the fundamental theorem for infinite algebraic field extensions (resp. for differential field extensions), the Galois correspondences are characterized with Krull topology (resp.
+Zariski topology) (see e.g. \cite{1,3,4,5,9}).
+In Section \ref{I Topologies employed}, we shall see when and how we can characterize Galois correspondences with topology.

 Section \ref{theta-mor and theta-iso} introduces the notions of $\theta $-morphism and $\theta $-isomorphism.
-As a generalization of the notion of $T$-morphism, a \emph{$\theta $-morphism} (see Definitions \ref{5.3.1} and \ref{5.3.5}) is from a ${{T}_{1}}$-space to a ${{T}_{2}}$-space, where both ${{T}_{1}}$ and ${{T}_{2}}$ are operator semigroups.
-We shall find that some more familiar mathematical notions can be characterized by $\theta $-morphisms (see Theorems \ref{5.3.2}, \ref{5.3.3} and \ref{5.3.6}).
+As a generalization of the notion of $T$-morphism, a \emph{$\theta $-morphism} (\textit{cf.} Definitions \ref{5.3.1} and \ref{5.3.5}) is from a ${{T}_{1}}$-space to a ${{T}_{2}}$-space, where both ${{T}_{1}}$ and ${{T}_{2}}$ are operator semigroups and $\theta \subseteq {{T}_{1}}\times {{T}_{2}}$.
+We shall find that some more familiar mathematical notions can be characterized by $\theta $-morphisms (\textit{cf.} Propositions \ref{5.3.2}, \ref{5.3.3} and \ref{5.3.6}).
+In Subsection \ref{6 theta-isomorphisms}, we show that the inverse of any bijective $\theta $-morphism from a $T_1$-space $S_1$ to a $T_2$-space $S_2$ is a $\theta ^{-1}$-morphism from $S_2$ to $S_1$, and thus a $\theta$-isomorphism can be defined as a bijective $\theta$-morphism.